Amstramgram75/VSCodeCppQuickLaunch/README.md

 ## Why ?
 When working on C++ project with Visual Studio Code, we have to start the IDE from the Visual Studio Developer Command Prompt.
-So, we fisrt need to launch Visual Studio Developer Command Prompt from the Windows Start Menu, then navigate to our working directory through some repetitive `cd` and finally enter `code .` to  open Visual Studio Code.
+So, we first need to launch Visual Studio Developer Command Prompt from the Windows Start Menu, then navigate to our working directory through some repetitive `cd` and finally enter `code .` to  open Visual Studio Code.
 I don't know about you but it bothers me !!! :unamused:

 ## Take care !